kolchinski/academic-kickstart/content/home/about.md

 +++

 # Biography
-I'm currently working on my PhD at Stanford University, advised by Dan Schwartz.
+I'm currently a PhD student at Stanford University, advised by Dan Schwartz.
 My interests center around artificial intelligence and education, and more specifically natural language processing, reinforcement learning, and feedback targeting.

 In the past, I've been a product manager at Google and a software engineer, as well as a consultant in data science and product management.

-Outside of work, I enjoy climbing and skiing, surfing, playing music and reading.
+Outside of work, I enjoy climbing and skiing, surfing, sailing, playing music and reading.